frontend-fun/react-hooks-typescript-tome/docs/4-state/index.md

 Click the image a few times and you should see it randomly cycle between the pets.

+Remember, 1/3 of the time it will stay on the same photo!

 ## Multiple States: Traffic Light

 Here is a much more complex example representing a traffic light.
 You can only go when the light is "green" or "yellow".